-Brewer Science is revolutionizing wafer-level packaging with innovate bonding and debonding technologies.
+Brewer Science is revolutionizing wafer-level packaging with innovative thin wafer handling (TWH) technologies.
 Our diverse set of high-performance materials allow for higher throughput, reduction in form factor, and lower cost.
 We work with leading equipment vendors to provide fully automated solutions for high-volume needs.

 Wafer-level packaging (WLP) is the technology of packaging the die while it is still on the wafer—protective layers and electrical connections are added to the substrate before dicing.
 Originally, wafers were diced into individual chips, then packaged.
-Utilizing WLP technology allows chips to continue to reduce in size, streamline manufacturing, and provide easier ways to test chip functionality.
+Utilizing WLP technology allows chips to continue to reduce in size, streamlines manufacturing, and provides easier ways to test chip functionality.

-Brewer Science has been using its materials expertise in the semiconductor industry to change the way the world looks at advanced packaging for over 10 years.
-With collaboration from our research & development and applications groups we have become one of one of the largest advanced packaging knowledge centers in the world; creating the largest portfolio of products in the industry.
+Brewer Science has been using its materials expertise in the semiconductor industry to change the way the world looks at advanced packaging for over 15 years.
+With collaboration from our research, development, and applications groups we have become one of one of the largest advanced packaging knowledge centers in the world; creating the largest portfolio of products in the industry.